komposter/CommunityPowerEA.com/pages/vps.md

 # VPS

 CommunityPower EA is not a high frequency EA, so you can launch a terminal with the EA on your PC at home.
-But if you want to reach the best results (low slippages, fast execution), or just don’t want to take risk of electricity and/or internet connection loss, select VPS server and run terminal with EA 24/7 with 100% uptime and best possible ping to broker server.
+But if you want to reach the best results (low slippages, fast execution), or just don't want to take risk of electricity and/or internet connection loss, select VPS server and run terminal with EA 24/7 with 100% uptime and best possible ping to broker server.

 I recommend following VPS providers: